👯 Plan across multiple models

-If you have multiple models with Recast, you can optimize so that the sum of your dependent variables is maximized across all your models.
+If you have multiple models with Recast, you can use the planning tools to optimize and forecast across all your models.
+This will help you see the outcome of your marketing budget across all your KPIs and maximize the sum of your dependent variables across all your models.

 To optimize across multiple models: